caktus/guidebook/docs/testing/index.md

 #### Testing Django template tags

-It\'s easy to overlook testing any custom template tags in the project, but they need to be tested too.
+It's easy to overlook testing any custom template tags in the project, but they need to be tested too.
 These references go into detail about how to test template tags.